andrewhavens/mad_chatter/README.md

 ## Chat Actions

 Mad Chatter can do some special things depending on the chat messages you send.
-Every chat message is parsed to see if it is a normal chat message, or if its a special action.
+Every chat message is parsed to see if it is a normal chat message, or if it's a special action.
 These actions are much like IRC commands.
-For example, if I wanted to change my screen name from Andrew to Andy I could chat this message:
+For example, if I wanted to change my name from Andrew to Andy I could chat this message:

     /nick andy